Legal Duty and Judicial Style: The Meaning of Precedent, 25 Saint Louis University Law Journal 87 (1981)

 Date of Authorship for this Version

 Deutsch, Jan Ginter, "Legal Duty and Judicial Style: The Meaning of Precedent" (1981).
 Faculty Scholarship Series.
-Paper 1867.
+1867.